Dabido11/ClockworkShortcuts/README.md

+> **AN UPDATE BEFORE YOU PROCEED.** This is no longer continued and may be ported over to Python.

 # ClockworkShortcuts
 Shortcuts I made so you can play and I can create.
 I normally publish new shortcuts you can use when I am bored.
 The category of shortcuts I will be mostly making at this time are story/game shortcuts.